Aaliyah097/aestetica/README.md

 # Structure
 ![img.png](assets/class_diagram.png)
 ## 1. Staff
+### Entities
-- role
+- Role
+> The role defines the invariant of the Staff: doctor, assistant, etc.
-- users
+- Users
-  - staff
+  - Staff
-  - doctor
+  - Doctor
-  - assistant
+  - Assistant
+>   Each Staff can be presented in variants based on his role.
+>   The calculation method for each invariant is different

 ## 2. Treatments
+### Entities
-- service
+- Service
-- treatment
+- Treatment
+> Staff receive Salary in each Filial independently
-- filial
+- Filial
-- department
+- Department
+> Staff have different interest rates (a.n.a.
+Salary-grid) depends on Department

 ## 3. Schedule
+### Entities
-- schedule
+- Schedule
+> For Assistants and the like who receive a Salary depending on the number of working hours

 ## 4. Salary
+### Entities
+- Salary
-- salary
+  - Salary-grid